tdyoung6/about/README.md

-- 👋 Hi, I’m @tdyoung6
+- 👋 Hi, I’m Tyler.
 - 👀 I’m interested in learning about Software Development.
 - 🌱 I’m currently learning C/C ++, Oracle, and SQL.
+Trying to figure out computers...
 - 📫 How to reach me tdyoung6@gmail.com

 <!---